17 Towards the principle of Universal Human Rights.

 Paul was returning from a matinee performance of the show when he heard male voices wafting from the street.
 He stopped, startled by the perfect harmonisation and then by the realisation that the singers, when they came into view, were working men, carrying protest banners as they sang.

 By accident, he’d encountered a party of Welsh miners from the Rhondda valley.
-They were stragglers from the great working-class army routed during what the poet Idris Davies called the “summer of soups and speeches” – the general strike of 1926.
+They were stragglers from the great working-class army routed during what the poet Idris Davies called the “summer of soups and speeches” – the General Strike.
 Blacklisted by their employers after the unions’ defeat, they had walked all the way to London searching for ways to feed their families.
 The marchers were stunned when this huge African American stranger in formal attire, incongruous next to the half-starved Welshmen in their rough-hewn clothes and mining boots, attached himself to their procession.

 Leaping on to the stone steps of a building they stopped at, he sang Ol’ Man River and a selection of spirituals chosen to entertain his new comrades but also because sorrow songs, with their blend of pain and hope, expressed emotions that he thought desperate men far from home might be feeling.